Moderate Republicans (France, 1871–1901)

 The Moderates or Moderate Republicans (Républicains modérés), pejoratively labeled Opportunist Republicans (Républicains opportunistes), was a French political group active in the late 19th century during the Third French Republic.
 The leaders of the group included Adolphe Thiers, Jules Ferry, Jules Grévy, Henri Wallon and René Waldeck-Rousseau.

-Although considered leftist at the time, the Opportunist Republicans progressively evolved into a centre-right political party.
+Although described as centre-left and considered leftist at the time, the Moderate Republicans were ideologically a centre-right political party.

 During their existence, the Moderate Republicans were present in the French Parliament first under the name of Republican Left (Gauche républicaine) and after a fusion with radical republicans as the Democratic Union (Union démocratique).

 They were further divided into the National Republican Association (Association nationale républicaine) and the Liberal Republican Union (Union libérale républicaine) in 1888 and 1889, respectively.

+In their approach to social issues, Moderate Republicans (according to one study) ‘tended to deny the existence of a “social question”’ in France.

 History

 Origins

 The Moderate Republicans were a large and heterogenous group started after the French Revolution of 1848.
 However, the group lost the legislative elections of 1849, finishing as the minority group in the National Assembly.
 After the Louis-Napoléon's coup d'état in 1851 and the birth of the Second French Empire in 1852, the Republicans took part in the parliamentary opposition along with the monarchists against the Bonapartist majority.